 - Vibration/shock resistance (EN 60068-2-6/EN 60068-2-27/29)

-- identification of operating procedures that are harmful for the machine
+- identification of operating procedures that are harmful to the machine

 - protection against improper machine operation during the warranty period